sib-swiss/Data-analysis-in-practice/docs/day1/Data1.md

 ### qPCR

-A scientist comes in with measure of gene expression in mice
+A scientist comes in with data of gene expression in mice

 You understood that there are two variables of interest:

 * Genotype: WT/KO mice for the MAF1 gene

 * Treatment: either normal food (control) or fasting (treated)

 The scientist is interested in the expression of AKT1 and has gathered

 - 3 biological replicates for each group

 - 3 technical replicates for each biological replicate

 What we would like to know is

-* In MAF1 WT mice, is there a difference in AKT expression depending on the treatment ?
+* In MAF1 WT mice, is there a difference in AKT1 expression depending on the treatment ?

-* Does the effect of the treatment (control/treated) depend on the MAF genotype (WT/KO) ?
+* Does the effect of the treatment (control/treated) depend on the MAF1 genotype (WT/KO) ?

-If you perform the two analysis, you may get results that look contradictory.
+If you perform the two analyses, you may get results that look contradictory.
 Can you explain why ?

 ??? done "ideas on how to start"
 	- Start by opening a new script in R
 	- Write down the problem
 	- Open the file (it is EXCEL, how can you open it in R?)
-	- Check the columns and see if cleaning is needed, i.e. if there are any problems
+	- Check the columns and see if cleaning is needed, i.e. if there are any issues with the values
 	- There is information in the file that can be used for normalizing the data, using the expression of GAPDH ("housekeeping gene").
 You do not have to perform this step (you can do it as a second, optional, step if you want)
 	- Write down biological hypothesis
 	- Write down statistical hypothesis